Rachel Maddow Suffering From Rare Facial Nerve Palsy.

 “Rachel Maddow might be called ‘The face of MSNBC’ but that face is crooked and the effects of Miss Maddows neurological condition could be misleading her viewers. it might even be destroying her own life and her dreams of happiness.”
 [Democrats leak pics of Rachel Maddow getting crooked mouth fixed in special hospital. <—at this link]

 Her side-of-mouth delivery and her smug head-bobs and eye-blinks, are not merely method-acting techniques or camera-pleasing quirks.
 They’re far worse than that, and much more real than play acting.
-Their a symptom of a very rare disease that she now hopes to conquer, but will her loyal viewers stick by her after doctors make the repairs that will change not only her appearance, but the way she delivers a line?
+They are a symptom of a very rare disease that she now hopes to conquer, but will her loyal viewers stick by her after doctors make the repairs that will change not only her appearance, but the way she delivers a line?

-What Rachel Maddow’s minions see as signs of a quick hipster wit, or a snide delivery that bespeaks of a keen and hip intellect, are merely happy accidents — part and parcel of a sad and tragic disease that has only recently been recognized as a true and debilitating affliction of the face and spinal chord.
+What Rachel Maddow’s minions see as signs of a quick hipster wit, or a snide delivery that bespeaks of a keen and hip intellect, are merely happy accidents — part and parcel of a sad and tragic disease that has only recently been recognized as a true and socially debilitating affliction of the face and spinal chord.

 The character of Little Caesar was made famous by the American actor, Edward G. Robinson.
-Less frequently, the disease process was attributed to an actress of the same era named Marjorie Main who grimaced and scowled her way through nearly one hundred motion pictures.

 People afflicted with Dystrophic Bell’s Atrophy, have had to live lives where others always thought they were making wisecracks or snide comments when they spoke.
 Nothing they say is easy on the ear or the eye.
 Even a kind word comes out looking and sounding snide or sinister, and for those afflicted, it often leads to behavioral disorders and social withdrawal.
+In other words, the personality behind the words gets distorted by the body language of the face.
+Words with good intent usually come out as insincere or nasty.

 “It doesn’t matter if the afflicted patient says something as simple as, ‘I love you’ because it comes out of one side of the person’s mouth looking insincere or snide.